 Since both BS and STAR-RIS are considered active in the proposed system model, in this section, we investigate the impact of the transmit power of each on the network's performance.

-In Figure \ref{fig:R_powerBS}, we investigate the influence of augmenting the transmit power of the BS from 4 to 32 watts across all three methods.
-Additionally, Figure \ref{fig:R_powerIRS} illustrates the consequences of amplifying the transmit power of the ASRIS from 2 to 16 watts, which is caused by the reflection and transmission of the signals by it.
+In Fig. \ref{fig:R_powerBS}, we investigate the influence of augmenting the transmit power of the BS from 4 to 32 watts across all three methods.
+Additionally, Fig. \ref{fig:R_powerIRS} illustrates the consequences of amplifying the transmit power of the ASRIS from 2 to 16 watts, which is caused by the reflection and transmission of the signals by it.
 The analysis encompasses all three methods, namely PPO, TD3, and A3C.

 As expected, with the increase in the transmit power of signals in each BS or ASRIS, the data rate also increases.
-According to Figs. \ref{fig:R_powerIRS} and \ref{fig:R_powerBS}, the A3C, TD3, and PPO methods allocate the highest processing efficiency for optimal resource allocation among users, consequently increasing the users' information rate.
+According to Figs. \ref{fig:R_powerBS} and \ref{fig:R_powerIRS} , the A3C, TD3, and PPO methods allocate the highest processing efficiency for optimal resource allocation among users, consequently increasing the users' information rate.
 Also, considering the convergence depicted in Fig. \ref{fig:reward}, indicating better convergence of the A3C method compared to the other two methods, we conclude that this method is more suitable for modeling and implementing the proposed system in this research.